aefarrell/aefarrell.github.io/_posts/2021-06-19-building_infiltration_eg2.md

 |       | 4           | 10.4×10⁻³| 13.7×10⁻³| 16.1×10⁻³|
 |       | 5           | 3.20×10⁻³| 4.20×10⁻³| 4.90×10⁻³|

-*Note* the constants have been adjusted such that the leak area is in m² whereas in the ASHRAE handbook it is in cm².
+**Note:** the constants have been adjusted such that the leak area is in m² whereas in the ASHRAE handbook it is in cm².
+{: .notice}

 With the shelter class defined as
 1. No obstructions or local shielding